 The DEA and FBI maintain their own separate testing protocols.
 There are also “Special Threat” plates, such as the Venture FM-STX, which are designed to stop all of the most common threats you might encounter domestically (AR-15, AK-47, and pistol rounds) while being thin and economical.
 Such plates are not certified by the NIJ because there is no testing protocol for them, yet they still fill a very vital area of need.

-All armor types have pros and cons, each of which falls under the three selection categories mentioned earlier; weight, threat level, and cost.
+All body armor types have pros and cons, each of which falls under the three selection categories mentioned earlier; weight, threat level, and cost.
 It always comes back to those.
 Because of the variances in performance, no armor should ever be referred to as “bulletproof” and you should beware a company that uses the phrase.
 Only “bullet resistant” is truly applicable.